-The executive function of the brain acts as like an air traffic control system for everyone, especially in children.
+The executive function of the brain acts as an air traffic control system for everyone, especially in children.
 This part of the brain is responsible for managing time, multitasking, deciding where to focus on and organizing your life and your work.
-In the air traffic controller example, executive functions such as spatial awareness is responsible for deciding which planes takeoff and land in what order, safely, and provides crucial skills for learning and development.
+In the air traffic controller example, executive functions such as spatial awareness are responsible for deciding which planes take off and land in what order, safely, and provides crucial skills for learning and development.

-Children with low executive function find even the best lessons and textbooks less useful because of their slower processes which can have long-term effects, and not just academically.
+Children with low executive function and attention (i.e. Children diagnosed with ADHD) find even the best lessons and textbooks less useful because of their slower processes which can have long-term effects, and not just academically.
 Developing cognitive areas within the executive function is key for providing a foundation for children to build upon in later life, and spatial awareness is an often neglected, yet integral part of this development.

 What is Spatial Awareness?